Measures to Strengthen the Effectiveness of Corporate Governance

 The analysis and/or evaluation based on the questionnaire survey and interviews using the third-party evaluation design is conducted every other year.
 During the interval year, we focus on initiatives to improve the issues identified from the questionnaire survey, while at the same time conducting evaluation through monitoring and by collecting opinions at the Independent External Auditors & Directors Meeting for the Effectiveness of Board of Directors.

-Then, with the interview with a third party and the Secretariat of the Independent External Auditors & Directors Meeting for the Effectiveness of Board of Directors, we scrutinized their answers of the questionnaire and their awareness of issues and asked their opinions on the future roles and responsibilities of Directors and the improvement measures to enhance the effectiveness of the Board of Directors.
+The Secretariat of the Independent External Auditors & Directors Meeting conducted a questionnaire survey targeting all of the Directors and Audit and Supervisory Board Members, and in addition to scrutinizing their answers of the questionnaire and their awareness of issues, we asked their opinions on the future roles and responsibilities of Directors and the improvement measures to enhance the effectiveness of the Board of Directors.

-As mentioned above, we analyzed the answers and extracted issues based on a third party’s advice, and consolidated improvement measures Then, the improvement measures are discussed at the Independent External Auditors & Directors Meeting freely, and recommendations are provided to the Board of Directors.
+Then, the improvement measures are discussed at the Independent External Auditors & Directors Meeting freely, and recommendations are provided to the Board of Directors.

 Evaluation Results of Effectiveness and Progress on Initiatives for Improvement